Tutorial 5: Storytelling with Data

 Welcome to the fifth and final tutorial of your Data Analytics for Beginners Course 🎈I hope you’re starting to feel like a bona fide data analyst!

 You certainly should be, considering everything you’ve accomplished so far 😎 You’ve expertly applied key data analysis techniques to a real dataset, from data cleaning and calculating descriptive statistics, to creating pivot tables and data visualizations.
 That’s pretty impressive 🤩

-Most importantly, you’ve gleaned lots of valuable insights from your data—insights that can be used to help improve the Citi Bike service.
+Most importantly, you’ve gleaned lots of valuable insights from your data—insights that can be used to help improve the NY Citi Bike service.
 In this tutorial, you’ll learn how to communicate your findings and present them to key stakeholders in a way that’s meaningful and actionable.
 This is what’s known as storytelling with data.

 By the end of this tutorial, you’ll be able to:

 - Explain the importance of storytelling with data